Tine-m/docker-ci-intro/deck/DockerMySQL.md

 show databases
 ```

 6\)
-Now type exit to return to you  bash terminal in the container
+Now type exit to return to you  bash terminal in the container.

 7\)
-Type exit one more time to return to "your own" terminal
+Type exit one more time to return to "your own" terminal.

 ### Create a non-root user to use with our new containerized database

 8\)
 Now, repeat all the steps above to login to the MySQL client in the container.

 9\)
 Create a non-root user with credentials which we will use when we connect from our Spring Boot apps and Workbench.
 Replace user  and password to your own liking.
 ```sql
 CREATE USER 'a\_user'@'%' IDENTIFIED BY 'a\_safe\_password';
 GRANT ALL ON \*.\* TO 'a\_user'@'%';
 ```

 10\)
 Verify that the user with the selected grants was created
 ```sql
 SELECT User, Host FROM mysql.user;
  show grants for 'a\_user'@'%';
 ```

 11\)
-Finally, before you exit, create a small database for one of your Spring Boot Projects for the next step.
+Finally, before you exit, create a small database.

 ### Connect to your containerized MySQL server from Workbench and Java

+12\)
-12\) Open Workbench or whatever MySQL Client you are using, and create a new MySQL Connection
+Open Workbench or whatever MySQL Client you are using, and create a new MySQL Connection
-Give it a name, use 127.0.0.1, and enter the port you used when you started the container (**3307**), and the username and password for the non-root user created in step 9
+Give it a name, use 127.0.0.1, and enter the port you used when you started the container (**3307**), and the username and password for the non-root user created in step 9.
-Verify that you can connect, and see the database you created in step 11
+Verify that you can connect, and see the database you created in step 11.

+13\)
-13\) Open a (Spring Boot) Project that uses a MySQL database, change the connection parameters to match your containerized server, and verify that you can use this database.
+Open a (Spring Boot) Project that uses a MySQL database, change the connection parameters to match your containerized server, and verify that you can use the database you made in step 11.

 |  | [>> Next](./DockerWebApp.md) |
 |:------:|:------:|